19hours/sg-statutes/Acts/Income Tax Act.md

 (bd) subject to subsection (2I) and such conditions as may be prescribed by regulations, any amount payable to any person from any Islamic debt securities —

-(i) which are qualifying debt securities and issued during the period from 16th February 2008 to 31st December 2018; and
+(i) which are qualifying debt securities and issued during the period from 16th February 2008 to 31st December 2018 (both dates inclusive); and

+[Act 37 of 2014 wef 27/11/2014]

 (ii) the amount payable from which is not deductible against any income of the issuer of those securities accruing in or derived from Singapore;